 Sonoma: 2 residences | 3-4 bedrooms | 3.5-4.5 bathrooms

-Both of these luxury destinations are dream bases to explore the Lowcountry coastline of South Carolina and Georgia.
+This luxury destination is dream-based to explore the Lowcountry coastline of Georgia.
 From your Exclusive Resorts residence, you can easily take a day trip to Charleston, Savannah and lesser-known places like Beaufort.
 All Roads North can arrange insider city tours with historians, architects or designers as well as chef-led food crawls that might entail a Low Country boil on a remote beach.
 Members can learn about the region’s rich Gullah-Geechee cultural heritage or explore the area’s stunning barrier islands—like Cape Romain—by private boat or kayak.

 The Cloister at Sea Island, GA: 14 residences | 4 bedrooms | 4.5 bathrooms